koliseoapi/help/content/about/privacy.md

 We do not share personal information with third parties unless one of the following circumstances applies:

 - **With event organizers**.
 We only share with event organizers the minimum information to be able to contact you for updates about the event that you will be attending.
+- **With event sponsors**.
+We may share your information with organizations authorized by the event organizer, but only if you allow the sponsor to scan your QR code at the event.
+By doing so, you consent to share your information with that sponsor.
+You can review the information that can be shared with sponsors at your ticket page.
+Any request to cancel or amend information shared this way must be addressed directy to the sponsor.
 - **Anonymized information**.
 We track cumulative, anonymized statistics about our website.
 We may share parts of this information with third parties.
 This information cannot be used to track back to an individual.
 - **For legal reasons**.
 We will share personal information if reasonably necessary to:
   - Meet any applicable law or legal process.